herrickfung/midb_data_code/README.md

-# Data and codes for "Individual differences in artificial neural networks capture individual differences in human behavior"
+# Data and code for "Individual differences in artificial neural networks capture individual differences in human behavior"

 ## Project Description
 This project examines how individual differences in artificial neural networks can capture and predict individual differences in human behavior across accuracy, confidence, and response time in digits and object recognition tasks.